hanami/guides/content/v2.1/helpers/form_helper.md

 ### file_field

 Returns a file input tag.
-It allows you to upload a file and accepts two special attributes:
+It allows you to upload a file or multiple files.

 ```ruby
 f.file_field("user.avatar")